-qPCR was performed on qTOWER®3 Real-Time PCR detection system (Analytik Jena, Tostedt, Germany) using TOROGGreen® qPCR Master Mix (Toroivd, Shaihai, China).
-Quantification of relative expression level was achieved by normalization against the transcripts of house-keeping genes [47] VuACTIN, VuELF1a, and $Gm\beta$ -ACTIN.
-The primer sequences are listed in Table S10 (see online supplementary material).
+qPCR was performed on qTOWER[®]3 Real-Time PCR detection system (Analytik Jena, Germany) using TOROGGreen[®] qPCR Master Mix (Toroivd, Shaihai, China).
+Quantification of relative expression level was achieved by normalization against the transcripts of house-keeping genes45 VuACTIN and GmACTIN.
+The primer sequences are listed in Table S10.